fikte/calendar-period-week-notes/README.md

 1.  **Open the View**: Click the `📅` icon in the left ribbon or use the command palette (`Ctrl/Cmd + P`) and search for "Open Calendar Period Week Notes".
 2.  **Navigate the Calendar**:
-    -   Click on any date to open (or create) the daily note for that day.
+    -   On desktop, click a date to open its daily note.
+On mobile, **tap** a date to open the note.
-    -   Hover over a date with indicators to see the details popup.
+    -   On desktop, hover a date to see the details popup.
+On mobile, **long-press** the date.
     -   Use the `←` and `→` arrows to change the month.
+Click the `Today` button to return to the current month.
     -   Click the month title (e.g., "October 2025") to switch between monthly and vertical views.
     -   Click the chevron button to collapse/expand the calendar grid.
-    -   Click on the week number to open (or create) a weekly note.
+    -   Click on a week number to open (or create) a weekly note.
 3.  **Use the Tabs**:
     -   Click a tab to switch panels.
     -   Drag and drop tabs to reorder them.